2017 Stirling Council election: Bannockburn

-Changes between 2017 and 2022
+Aftermath

-‡On 17 May 2017, Robert Davies (Forth and Endrick) was suspended from the Scottish Conservative party over potentially offensive Twitter posts.
+On 17 May 2017, Forth and Endrick Conservative councillor Robert Davies was suspended from the Scottish Conservative party over potentially offensive Twitter posts.
 He was reinstated on 21 August 2017.
-However, on 29 September 2017, Robert Davies resigned from the Conservative group at a council meeting and subsequently had his Conservative party membership terminated.
-He now sits as an independent councillor.
+However, on 29 September 2017, Davies resigned from the Conservative group at a council meeting and subsequently had his Conservative party membership terminated.
+He sat as an independent councillor for the remainder of the term.

-‡‡On 5 August 2020, it was reported that Maureen Bennison (Bannockburn) had resigned from the Scottish National Party, due to bullying, sexism and party in-fighting, to become an Independent.
-It was reported in her letter to her former group leader and current council leader, Cllr Scott Farmer (Stirling West) that: “This has been an extremely difficult decision, but it is the only principled course of action left to me in regrettable circumstances.
+On 5 August 2020, it was reported that Bannockburn SNP councillor Bennison had resigned from the Scottish National Party, due to bullying, sexism and party in-fighting, to become an Independent.
+It was reported in her letter to her former group leader and current council leader, Stirling West councillor Scott Farmer that: “This has been an extremely difficult decision, but it is the only principled course of action left to me in regrettable circumstances.

-‡‡‡On 12 February 2021, Forth and Endrick SNP Cllr Graham Lambie died suddenly.
+On 12 February 2021, Forth and Endrick SNP councillor Graham Lambie died suddenly.
 A by-election was held in due course, where Conservative Jane Hutchison was elected.